VRConservation/geosp/chapters/11_field.md

 The kepler.gl map of the points using Geo Data Viewer and Visual Studio Code.
 ```
 ## SDI
-The total trees sampled for the size stand is not sufficient, but with the figures in hand, the SDI estimate would be approximately 347.
-Sampling additional stands across the New Forest and comparing them to historical National Forest Inventory values will give a a better indication of the health of this stand over time.
+The total number of trees sampled for the size stand is not sufficient, but with the figures in hand, the SDI estimate would be approximately 347.
+Sampling additional stands across the New Forest and comparing them to historical National Forest Inventory values will better indicate this stand's comparative health.

 There's your start from collection to visualization.
 Hopefully, this will inspire you to collect some needed data for your organization, agency, or dissertation!
-There are some additional resources below.
+Additional resources are provided below.

 ## Resources
 - **[Kobo Toolbox](https://www.kobotoolbox.org)**.
-Open source data collection platform that's easy to use and set up.
-It's really a form app that syncs to the cloud so you need to export the csv or geojson files and then load them into your geospatial analysis software of choice.
+An open-source data collection platform that's easy to use and set up.
+Kobo is a form-based app that syncs to the cloud so you need to export the csv or geojson files and then load them into your geospatial analysis software of choice.
 - **[ODK](https://getodk.org)**.
 Free if you can self-host and support.
 - **[QField](https://qfield.org)**.
 Survey and digitize data mobile app that syncs to QGIS.
 The QField setup tutorial from [GISGeography](https://gisgeography.com/qfield/) runs you through the basics to get up and running.
 QField would be amazing if it were easy to set up and use.
 Unfortunately, its use is more difficult than anticipated.
 The cloud sync works but does not allow much storage.
 You can pay for increased storage, however.
 It's a great idea, but it needs a lot more work to be easier.